 All offices will also be closed on Monday, January 1st.
 The offices will reopen as scheduled on Wednesday, January 2nd.
-Please note, the Lake Odessa office does not have office hours on Tuesdays.

-If you have an emergency during this time, please head to the nearest emergency room or call 517.337.1668 to be connected to our afterhours service.
+If you have an emergency during this time, please head to the nearest emergency room or call 517.337.1668 to be connected to our after hours service.

 When you’re packing away your warm-weather clothes for the coming winter months, you may feel tempted to put away your summer shades too.
 But your sunglasses are a necessity year-round.
 Whether you’re planning on hitting the slopes this winter, or hunkering down and waiting for the cold months to pass by, here are four reasons that you should keep your shades on this winter.